hboman0/BonusTaskDAA/README.md

 4. TIME AND SPACE COMPLEXITY ANALYSIS

 Suffix Array Construction
-Using prefix-doubling with comparison-based sorting:
+using prefix-doubling with comparison-based sorting:

   Sorting each step: O(n log n)